Dispute Resolution / Mediation

 • Business to Business

-The Office of the LA City Attorney offers a free 40-hour, Dispute Resolution Programs Act (DRPA)-qualified Basic Mediation Training to community members interested in learning valuable skills in communication, conflict de-escalation, conciliation and mediation – and volunteering as a Mediator in our Public Safety or Community Mediation program.
+The Dispute Resolution Program offers a free 40-hour, Dispute Resolution Programs Act (DRPA)-qualified Basic Mediation Training to community members interested in learning valuable skills in communication, conflict de-escalation, conciliation and mediation – and volunteering as a Mediator in our Public Safety or Community Mediation program.
 These programs are volunteer-based and members of the community are trained and equipped to help mediate disputes in our community.*

 (*Conditional upon successful completion of a background check, 40-hour training and interview).